Ritesh9q/faq-project/README.md

 # faq-project

-This is an assignment task by techzero company.
-This FAQ project has search, edit and update faq's features.
+This is an assignment task by techzora company.
+This FAQ project has add, delete, search, edit faq's features.
 I've used vue 3, vuex and bootstrap to complete the challenge.

 ## Recommended IDE Setup